SherlockH0/SherlockH0/README.md

-- ☕ A lazy coder,
+- ☕ A lazy programmer,
 - 🐧 linux enthusiast (i use arch, _btw_),
 - 🎮 and sometimes a game developer